-A commitment to the core values means upholding them in all program elements.
-It means pursuing policies and practices to support all customers and team members.
-The questions below should be considered as grantees develop and deliver their program.
+Commitment to the core equity values means upholding them in all elements of your program.
+It means pursuing policies and practices to support all participants and team members.
+The questions below should be considered as you develop and deliver your program.

-- How will an equity focus inform your program goals? - How will you analyze the impacts of your program on all customers, including disadvantaged and underserved groups, such as persons with barriers due to their lack of education, job training, reliable housing and transportation, legal system involvement, or disability? - How will you infuse diversity, inclusion and welcoming, accessibility, belonging, and equity into your program's culture? - How will you avoid potential legal consequences by implementing a comprehensive antidiscrimination, harassment, and bullying policy and developing a reporting and routing process? - How will you establish partnerships with culturally competent organizations and employers to deliver the program and promote customers' success?
+- How will an equity focus inform your program goals? - How will you analyze the impacts of your program on all participants, including disadvantaged and underserved groups, such as persons with barriers due to their lack of education, job training, reliable housing and transportation, legal system involvement, or disability? - How will you infuse diversity, inclusion and welcoming, accessibility, belonging, and equity into your program's culture? - How will you avoid potential legal consequences by implementing a comprehensive antidiscrimination, harassment, and bullying policy and developing a reporting and routing process? - How will you establish partnerships with culturally competent organizations and employers to deliver the program and promote participants' success?